twmcdunn/archinovica/README.md

 # archinovica
 A digital augmented instrument (DAI) for extended just intonation

-This read me file focuses on using the instrument in performance; more informattion to come for developers.
+This read me file focuses on using the instrument in performance; more information to come for developers.

 To use the instrument:
 1. Download 'Archinovica.jar'